Last Updated on

 Like many economical scopes built for the MSR, there may be some quality control issues to be aware of.
 Using Loctite can help to support secure assembly and mounting.
 Sure, this means an extra step for you, but it also means you have a stable optics system mounted to your rifle.

 XOPin customer service is extremely responsive and they offer a 12-month guarantee on their products.
 If you’re expecting to use this scope for duty, combat, or heavy use, you may be disappointed.
-As a complete scope system, you can use it for recreational shooting, target shooting, and in some hunting applications.
+As a complete scope system, you can use it best for recreational shooting, target shooting, and in some hunting applications.
 Beware, this system weighs over 2 lbs when all devices are mounted.
 Bench shooting with a bipod may become your favorite weekend hobby.

 This combo package comes with a 4-12×50 rifle scope.
 It packs a ton of magnification for the AR-platform.
 The red or green illuminated rangefinding reticle has 5 brightness levels and is still visible even if you don’t use the illumination.
 It has a fast focus eyepiece with 1/4 MOA clicks on both the elevation and windage turrets.